JohnOnt/Twitter_Analysis/README.md

 Removes all isntances of keyword from data collected in *keyword_extract* script.
 This is useful for cases such as ALCOHOL minus SANITIZER related tweets.

+## us_states_extract.py (keyword)

+Further subsets the data from keyword_extract to identify the state in which each tweet was posted.
+Pattern matches the profile_location column with state name strings.

 ## count_states.py (year, month)